ecksys/vue-prototype/README.md

 - Fix header typo in the readme.
 Oops!
 - Add Bootstrap for UI.
 - Add starting interface layout with some components.
+- Add some basic combat functionality.
+- Add a way to reset the game.
+Because replayability is important!
+- Add a basic currency and upgrade system.

 ### v0.0